bluesky271/Neurobot-frontend-react/README.md

 #### 1. Navigate to (https://nodejs.org/en/) and download the latest version of NodeJS and run through the installer.

-##### 2. Navigate into the folder in the terminal where you want to create/clone this React project.
+#### 2. Navigate into the folder in the terminal where you want to create/clone this React project.

-#### 3. Create a new directory or clone this project.
+#### 3. To create a new directory, follow step 4 onwards, or to clone and run this project, follow step 8 onwards.

 #### 4. Set up the workspace in the directory to work with ReactJS using webpack.